 Specific information about the purge as well as detailed information explaining how to export your course can be found in the purge policy document.
 Exporting a course at the conclusion of the semester is always a good idea, even if the one-year life cycle is not an issue.
 To export your course, enter the control panel and click "export course" from the course options menu.

 No piece on the workings of Blackboard at CMU would be complete without a few words on support.
 The primary point of contact for assistance is the CMU Help Desk (989.774.3662 or toll-free 800-950-1144 x.
 3662).
 The Help Desk effectively resolves hundreds of Blackboard-related calls each month.
-If they are unable to solve a problem or answer a question, it is automatically passed on to the Blackboard Resource Group.
-The Blackboard Resource Group is composed of staff members from FaCIT, Global Campus and Information Technology.
-After an issue is referred on to them, a member of the group will follow up within one business day to provide a resolution or gather more information.
+If they are unable to solve a problem or answer a question, it is automatically passed on to the Learning Management Instructional Support Team.
+After an issue is referred on to them, a member of the team will follow up within one business day to provide a resolution or gather more information.